 - Shirts: Any style polo, oxford, or turtleneck shirt with a Prince Avenue shield logo may be worn from the Lands' End School Uniform catalog or the Wolverine General Store as long as it is from the following color choices: blue, light blue, classic navy, chambray blue, white, chamois, maize, and gray heather.
 Boys long sleeve shirts: white, blue, French blue, and blue/white striped.
 (A logoed Lands' End polo or oxford shirt must be worn at all times.
-You may layer approved Lands' End or Wolverine General Store outerwear over the shirt at your discretion.) - All lower school students must have a classic navy blue polo shirt with a Prince Avenue shield logo to be worn on "Field Trips" - Pants, Crops, Skirts, Skorts and Shorts (Uniform shorts may be worn by all students Kindergarten 12th grade): Any style pants, crop pants, skirt, skort, and shorts may be worn from the Lands' End School Uniform catalog or the Wolverine General Store as long as it is from the following color choices and meets the following requirements: - o Classic navy, khaki, gray, blue pin cord/pinstripe and classic navy plaid (no corduroy or jersey knit) - O Skorts or skirts may not be worn any shorter than 4 inches above the top of the kneecap - o Lands' End has all the measurements for skirts, skorts, and short lengths so that the correct length skirt, skort, or short may be purchased for your child - No sweat or wind pants may be worn under skirts or skorts - Jumpers with Peter Pan shirt (Kindergarten-5th grade girls): - o Classic navy, khaki, and classic navy plaid with a Prince Avenue shield logo - Jumpers may be no shorter than 2 inches above the top of the kneecap.
-Lands' End has all the measurements for jumper lengths so that the correct length is purchased. - o White or blue short or long sleeve Peter Pan shirt only to be worn underneath jumper - Dresses (Kindergarten-5th grade girls): Classic navy, chambray blue and gray heather polo dress with a Prince Avenue shield logo - O Polo dresses may be no shorter than 2 inches above the top of the kneecap.
-Lands' End has all the measurements for dress lengths so that the correct length is purchased. - Sweaters: Any style sweater with the Prince Avenue shield logo may be worn from the Lands' End School Uniform catalog or the Wolverine General Store as long as it is from the following color choices: Classic navy, white, maize, and pewter heather (no argyle) - Sweatshirts: Must have Prince Avenue shield logo (Lands' End) or Prince Avenue graphic (Wolverine General Store) and be either classic navy, white, maize, or gray heather. - Outerwear: Only the following may be worn during school hours: - o Navy Prince Avenue logo wind jacket - o Prince Avenue Christian School Letter Jacket Varsity Athletes Only - Any style fleece jacket, vest, sweater or sweatshirt with the Prince Avenue shield logo may be worn from the Lands' End School Uniform catalog or the Wolverine General Store as long as it is from the following color choices: classic navy, white, gray heather, maize - Other Prince Avenue Christian School approved outerwear items sold through the Wolverine General Store
+You may layer approved Lands' End or Wolverine General Store outerwear over the shirt at your discretion.) - Pants, Crops, Skirts, Skorts and Shorts (Uniform shorts may be worn by all students Kindergarten 12th grade): Any style pants, crop pants, skirt, skort, and shorts may be worn from the Lands' End School Uniform catalog or the Wolverine General Store as long as it is from the following color choices and meets the following requirements: - Classic navy, khaki, gray, blue pin cord/pinstripe and classic navy plaid (no corduroy or jersey knit) - Skorts or skirts may not be worn any shorter than 4 inches above the top of the kneecap - Lands' End has all the measurements for skirts, skorts, and short lengths so that the correct length skirt, skort, or short may be purchased for your child - No sweat or wind pants may be worn under skirts or skorts

+- Jumpers with Peter Pan shirt (Kindergarten-5th grade girls): - Classic navy, khaki, and classic navy plaid with a Prince Avenue shield logo - Jumpers may be no shorter than 2 inches above the top of the kneecap.
+Lands' End has all the measurements for jumper lengths so that the correct length is purchased. - White or blue short or long sleeve Peter Pan shirt only to be worn underneath jumper - Dresses (Kindergarten-5th grade girls): Classic navy, chambray blue and gray heather polo dress with a Prince Avenue shield logo - Polo dresses may be no shorter than 2 inches above the top of the kneecap.
+Lands' End has all the measurements for dress lengths so that the correct length is purchased. - Sweaters: Any style sweater with the Prince Avenue shield logo may be worn from the Lands' End School Uniform catalog or the Wolverine General Store as long as it is from the following color choices: Classic navy, white, maize, and pewter heather (no argyle) - Sweatshirts: Must have Prince Avenue shield logo (Lands' End) or Prince Avenue graphic (Wolverine General Store) and be either classic navy, white, maize, or gray heather. - Outerwear: Only the following may be worn during school hours: - Navy Prince Avenue logo wind jacket - Prince Avenue Christian School Letter Jacket Varsity Athletes Only - Any style fleece jacket, vest, sweater or sweatshirt with the Prince Avenue shield logo may be worn from the Lands' End School Uniform catalog or the Wolverine General Store as long as it is from the following color choices: classic navy, white, gray heather, maize - Other Prince Avenue Christian School approved outerwear items sold through the Wolverine General Store - Accessories: - Belt: Black or Brown with a conservative belt buckle (If an article of clothing has belt loops, then a belt must be worn) - Socks: Socks should be navy, gray, white, black or brown.
+Socks from the Wolverine General Store are also approved. - Tights/leggings: White, navy, black or gray (no lace or patterned tights) - Shoes: All shoes should be of a conventional and closed-toe style - Backless shoes, sandals or casual styles such as "Crocs" and "Paws" are not allowed.